AdguardTeam/dnsproxy/README.md

 ### Fastest addr + cache-min-ttl

 This option would be useful to the users with problematic network connection.
 In this mode, `dnsproxy` would detect the fastest IP address among all that were returned, and it will return only it.

 Additionally, for those with problematic network connection, it makes sense to override `cache-min-ttl`.
 In this case, `dnsproxy` will make sure that DNS responses are cached for at least the specified amount of time.

 It makes sense to run it with multiple upstream servers only.

 Run a DNS proxy with two upstreams, min-TTL set to 10 minutes, fastest address detection is enabled:
 ```
-./dnsproxy -u 8.8.8.8 -u 1.1.1.1 --cache --cache-min-ttl=600 --fastest-addr
+./dnsproxy -u 8.8.8.8 -u 1.1.1.1 --cache --cache-min-ttl=600 --upstream-mode=fastest_addr
 ```

  who run `dnsproxy` with multiple upstreams